pgupta2002/pgupta2002/README.md

 - 👋 Hi, I’m Pratyksh Gupta
-- 👀 I’m interested in Coding and many more..
+- 👀 I’m interested in Coding, Development, and many more..
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning App Development
 - 💞️ I’m looking to collaborate on coding projects
-- 📫 How to reach me: through mail at pratyksh.gupta@gmail.com
+- 📫 How to reach me: through mail at pratyksh.1gupta@gmail.com

 <!---